iAbhishek91/udemyReactCourse/README.md

 returns JSX.
 * this component do not have state management capabilities.
+* but it can call handler if it is passed from container component as refererence.
 * react should be imported in the file where these are written.
 * props are passed as a argument and